1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! danger

-    *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater, I'd strongly recommend to replace the component to not risk a shortcut and therefore a broken mainboard!*
+    *If you can see bare wire shining through the isolation of the wires of either the thermistor or the cartridge heater, I'd strongly recommend to replace the component to not risk a short circuit and therefore a broken mainboard!*

 ??? example "Disassembling Procedure"